Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 ## What browsers are supported (and where can I find install procedures)?
 FireFox is widely supported and installation procedures are described in the README.md at the PDF.js GitHub landing page [https://github.com/mozilla/pdf.js].

+<a name="faq-contrib"></a>
+## I know JavaScript and want to contribute to the project.
+How do I start?
+First, you would need to prepare your [fork](https://help.github.com/articles/fork-a-repo) and setup the development environment.
+Don't forget to read the [Contributing](wiki/Contributing) page.

+Second, make yourself familiar with the [PDF format and PDF.js internals](wiki/Additional-Learning-Resources).
+Choose an issue from the [open issues list](https://github.com/mozilla/pdf.js/issues?state=open) and submit a [pull request](https://help.github.com/articles/using-pull-requests) for the review.
+We recommend to communicate with the PDF.js team on #pdfjs IRC channel at irc.mozilla.org if you have questions or to find a reviewer.